I learnt how to run a successful online business.

 From the outside, to all my family and friends, I looked like I was living the dream.
 I was on the road all the time.
 I travelled extensively between the Pacific and Asia, North and South America, the UK and Europe.

 You see, when I was working for big companies, I was playing by their rules, fulfilling their needs.
-I was giving over all my energy, creativity and time.
-In fact, in my last position I was entitled to one day off a week but due to the unique demands of the business at the time, it was almost impossible to ever take that day to rest.
+I was giving over all my creativity and time.
+In fact, in my last position I was entitled to one day off a week but due to the demands of the business at the time, it was almost impossible to ever take that day to rest.

 I was close to burn out and making a lot of compromises to survive in the job.
-In the end, struggling with pain from an injury, company politics and game-playing, I was left with the feeling "there's got to be more in life".
+In the end, struggling with pain from an injury, stress from company politics and game-playing, I was left with the feeling "there's got to be more in life".
 Do you ever feel like that?

 Do you want to be free of all that, too?